file-format/Docs/en/executable/cmd.md

 }

 ## What is a CMD file?
-A CMD file consists of a script containing one or multiple commands in in the form of plain text that are run in order to execute various tasks.
+A CMD file consists of a script containing one or multiple commands in the form of plain text that are run in order to execute various tasks.
 It is similar to a [BAT](/executable/bat/) file, which is also generally used to store a batch of executable commands.
-The CMD files are widely used in Microsoft Windows operating system.
-These file were introduced in the almost in 90's but still used in the latest Windows operating system.
-These files are generally written to execute more than one files in a sequence.
+The CMD files are widely used in the Microsoft Windows operating system.
+These files were introduced in the almost in 90's but still used in the latest Windows operating system.
+These files are generally written to execute more than one command in a sequence.

 ## CMD file format
 CMD is a file format used by CP/M-style executable programs.
 It is generally comparable with [COM](/executable/com/) in CP/M-80 and [EXE](/executable/exe/) in DOS.
 A CMD file contains  1 to 8 groups of code or data and a 128-byte header.
 Each group can be up to 1 mb in size.
 CMD files can also contain relocation information and Resident System Extensions (RSXs) in its later versions.
-The CMD is a relatively newcomer as compared to [BAT](/executable/bat/) file used for MS-DOS before the release of windows In MS-DOS.
+The CMD is a newcomer as compared with [BAT](/executable/bat/) file; used for MS-DOS before the release of windows In MS-DOS.
 Although, you can still save files with .bat extension today, many people use the .cmd extension to save their executable scripts.

 ### CMD format Specification